-Did the home owner have any specific needs or requests you accommodated through custom design?
+Does the home owner have any specific needs or requests to accommodate through custom design?

 We designed a minimalistic recessed tray ceiling in the main living space.
-To make it appear to float, we used a continuous hidden LED strip to illuminate the perimeter.
+To make it appear to float, we use a continuous hidden LED strip to illuminate the perimeter.

 LEDs are used almost exclusively in the house.
-It just makes sense to utilize energy saving fixtures in a new house.
+This is because it just makes sense to utilize energy saving fixtures in a new house.
 They also last longer and give off less heat than conventional lighting.